Bomb Rush Cyberfunk: Synopsis

 Faux (Teun Vogelaar), who was caught by the police and placed in a cell, is awoken by a man breaking out of his cell.
-The man introduces himself as Tryce, and says he is looking to form a new gang.
+The man introduces himself as Tryce, and says he wants Faux to join his crew.
 He agrees to help Faux out of prison, stating that he will take all of the help he can get.
 Shortly after, they are ambushed by Lieutenant Irene Rietveld.
 Tryce works on an escape route, while Faux drives off Rietveld.
 They make their way out, and while escaping see a man in a robed costume and full-head mask fighting several police officers, who pulls out a vinyl record and throws it at Faux's neck, decapitating him.

 Faux is awakened in Tryce's new gang's hideout, and is now fixed with a red cybernetic head.
 He has lost all memories, personality, and sense of self associated with the brain he had prior to being decapitated.
 Tryce explains that Faux was killed, and that a friend of the gang hooked him up to a standard issue cyberhead.
 He introduces the third member of their gang, a female skater named Bel.
 Bel suggests that Faux now be referred to as Red, as he is no longer the same person he was previously.

 Tryce identified the man who decapitated Faux as DJ Cyber, and that he must still have Faux's head.
 Tryce told Red that Faux was a prominent writer in New Amsterdam, and part of a group of the City's best writers known as the Big 3, along with DJ Cyber and another individual known as Felix.
 Among the three, Felix is known as the only person who has become All City, but was killed mysteriously, leaving a power vacuum and causing chaos in the city, as all other crews raced to become All City themselves.
 Red, along with Tryce and Bel, head out to New Amsterdam, with the goal of obtaining Faux's head and becoming All City.